-- 1. An inclusive curriculum taking account of the learning needs of all learners - Student wellbeing programs including SELF to develop resilience, healthy and safe choices, personal, social and emotional wellbeing and connectedness to the College. - 3.
+- 1. An inclusive curriculum taking account of the learning needs of all learners incorporating BSEM principles and strategies. - 2.
+Student wellbeing programs including SELF to develop resilience, healthy and safe choices, personal, social and emotional wellbeing and connectedness to the College. - 3.
 Student social awareness, social conscience and an active student voice reflected through the Student Council and student leadership programs. - 4.
 Increasing student attendance rates through promoting community awareness that student absences result in quantifiable lost learning time and opportunities, delegation of responsibilities to all staff, with key members leading attendance improvement initiatives and facilitating student learning plans including attendance and punctuality goals.